calatonsystems/wc-api-java/README.md

 # WooCommerce API Java Wrapper
 Java wrapper for WooCommerce REST API.
+Currently the library supports only latest version of WooCommerce REST API (v1) with the OAuth 1.0a authentication over the HTTP protocol.

 ## Setup
 wc-api-java is available on maven central: